python/typing/docs/spec/concepts.rst

 _some_ specific static type, but _which_ static type is not known.
 A static type checker should not emit static type errors on an expression or statement if :ref:`Any` might represent a static type which would avoid the error.
-(This intuition is made more precise below, in our definitions of materialization and assignability.)
+(This is defined more precisely below, in terms of materialization and assignability.)

 Similarly, a gradual type such as ``tuple[int, Any]`` (see :ref:`tuples`) or